-Screening tests are typically the first assessment completed and are used to determine if further diagnostic testing might be needed.
+Dr. Jimenez Screening Tests.
+Screening is typically the first assessment completed and is used to determine if further diagnostic testing might be needed.
 Because screening tests are the first step towards diagnosis, they are designed to be more likely to overestimate the true incidence of a disease.
 Designed to be different from diagnostic tests in that they might demonstrate more positive results than a diagnostic test.
 This can lead to both true positives as well as false positives.
 Once a screening test is found to be positive, a diagnostic test is then completed to confirm the diagnosis.
-Next we will discuss the assessment of diagnostic tests.
+Next, we will discuss the assessment of diagnostic tests.

 Spinal manipulations for spinal curvature disorders have been shown to be very effective.
 Chiropractic helps restore the spine’s natural balance...
 Read More